Rail freight transport

 Rail freight transport is the use of railways and trains to transport cargo, as opposed to passengers.

 A freight train, cargo train, or goods train is a group of freight cars (US) or goods wagons (International Union of Railways) hauled by one or more locomotives on a railway, transporting cargo all or some of the way between the shipper and the intended destination as part of the logistics chain.
-Trains may haul bulk material, intermodal containers, general freight or specialized freight in purpose-designed cars.
+Trains may haul bulk material, intermodal containers, general freight, or specialized freight in purpose-designed cars.
 Rail freight practices and economics vary by country and region.

-When considered in terms of ton-miles or tonne-kilometers hauled, energy efficiency can be greater with rail transportation than with other means.
+When measured in ton-miles or tonne-kilometers hauled, rail transportation is more energy-efficient than other modes.
 Maximum economies are typically realized with bulk commodities (e.g., coal), especially when hauled over long distances.
-Moving goods by rail often involves transshipment costs, particularly when the shipper or receiver lack direct rail access.
-These costs may exceed that of operating the train itself, a factor that practices such as containerization, trailer-on-flatcar or rolling highway aim to minimize.
+Moving goods by rail often involves transshipment costs, particularly when the shipper or receiver lacks direct rail access.
+These costs may exceed that of operating the train itself, a factor that practices such as containerization, trailer-on-flatcar, or rolling highway aim to minimize.